 Am I eligible to work?

-Any registered voter in Dallas County is eligible to work.
+Most registered voters in Dallas County are eligible to work.
 However, to be appointed by the Democratic Party you must have voted in the most recent Democratic Primary or sign an oath of affiliation.
 Opportunities are available for Early Voting and Election Day.

 What's the difference between an Election Judge and Election Clerk?